Robust estimation of risks from small samples: Introduction

-For many applications it is necessary to infer properties of a random variable $X$ from independent realisations $\{x_i\}_{i=1}^N$.
-For example, one may attempt to estimate its distribution $F_X^*$ or its expectation value $E[X]$.
-Indeed, this problem occurs in its idealised form in Monte Carlo simulations, where independence of observations is often guaranteed.
+We consider the problem of inferring properties of a random variable $X$ from independent observations $\{x_{1:n}\}$.
+For example, one may attempt to estimate its expectation $E[X]$ or distribution $F_X^*$.
+This problem can be found in idealised form in the analysis of Monte Carlo simulations, where independence of observations is often guaranteed.

 A range of approaches exist for addressing this elementary inference problem, differing in their underlying assumptions and applicability \cite{Robert1999}.
 On one end of the scale there are simple point estimates, such as the sample mean or - when a distribution is concerned - the empirical distribution.
 When more accuracy is required it is common practice to report a confidence interval, usually by means of an implicit invocation of the central limit theorem.
-However, this approach is not suitable when sample sizes are small or the distribution of $X$ differs considerably from a normal distribution.
+However, this approach is not suitable when sample sizes are small or the distribution of $X$ is sufficiently heavy-tailed or skewed.
 In such cases the bootstrap method \cite{Efron1979} is a well-established alternative, but it is limited to resampling of observed values, so there is no way to account for features of the distribution that have not been sampled.
 This shortcoming is shared by its Bayesian variant, the Bayesian bootstrap \cite{Rubin1981}.
 It is particularly restrictive when sample sizes are very small, or for the analysis of rare events where a small fraction of the probability mass has a disproportionate effect on the parameter of interest.

-Ferguson's Dirichlet process \cite{Ferguson1973} may be used for inference beyond strictly observed values, but this requires the selection of a particular prior measure.
+Ferguson's Dirichlet process \cite{Ferguson1973} may be used for inference beyond strictly observed values, but this requires the selection of a prior measure.
 Furthermore, the resulting inferred (random) distributions are ultimately discrete.
 A different approach is taken by the Nonparametric Predictive Inference (NPI) method \cite{Coolen2006}, which makes use of imprecise probabilities to circumvent these issues.
-However, its definition as an incremental predictive process makes it less suitable for the inference of the underlying distribution $F_X^*$ or for efficient computational implementations.
+However, its definition as an incremental predictive process makes it less suitable for the inference of the underlying time-invariant distribution $F_X^*$ or for efficient computational implementations.